springcomp/amqp-filter-exchange/README.md

 ## Routing algorihtm

-The name of the new exchange type is _x-filter_.
+The name of the new exchange type is _amqp-filter_.
 Like other exchange types, the binding routing key is used by the routing algorithm.
 In this case the binding routing key must be a predicate (SQL-like conditional expression).
 This predicate may contain properties that must be present in the message header fields.
-An exchange of type _x-filter_ will route a message to a queue if the queue has bound to the exchange with a binding routing key in form of predicate and the evaluation of this predicate using the message header fields returns _true_.
+An exchange of type _amqp-filter_ will route a message to a queue if the queue has bound to the exchange with a binding routing key in form of predicate and the evaluation of this predicate using the message header fields returns _true_.
 The message routing key is ignored.